JamieBort/Learning-Directory/Git/common_git_commands.md

 source:
 [How do I delete all Git branches which have been merged?](https://stackoverflow.com/a/6127884) Stack Overflow response.

-### Commands related to the .gitignore file

-Clearing the git cache for example.

 ### Renaming a file

 command: